TheScienceMuseum/web-design-system/README.md

 │   ├── components
 │   ├── docs
-│   └── theme       // subtheme of Mandelbrot, with its own deps for recompiling ├── public          // static directory for serving fractal ├── src             // gets included in pkg
+│   └── theme       // subtheme of Mandelbrot, with its own deps for recompiling ├── public          // static directory for serving fractal - all generated ├── src             // gets included in pkg
 │   ├── assets
 │   ├── js